xrdocs/ncs5500/_tutorials/introducing-nc57-48q2d-lc.md

 The speeds of each port can be set individully using the controller optics configuration.
 Different supported breakout modes are also configured under the controller optics configuration for the QDD ports.

-_Snippte showing 100g speed on QDD port_
+_Snippet showing 100g speed on QDD port_
    <div class="highlighter-rouge">
       <pre class="highlight">
       <code>